Target Span Detection for Implicit Harmful Content: Dataset Construction

 \paragraph*{Pooling Approach.} For selecting an optimal annotation system, we opt for $K$ prompts and $D$ LLMs as potential candidates.
 We aim to identify which LLM and prompt combination most closely aligns with human-level performance.
 To achieve this, we generate a pool of $K \times D$ outputs from these combinations and then rank the entire pool based on ${F1}_{M}$.
 The combination yielding the highest score is then chosen as the superior annotation system.

-For this task we use four LLMs (GPT-3.5 turbo checkpoint, Vicuna-13B ~\cite{vicuna2023}, Llama2-13B chat version~\cite{touvron2023llama} and phi-2\footnote{https://huggingface.co/microsoft/phi-2}.
-To choose the best LLM and prompt\footnote{We release the code and data at https://suppressed.for.review.}, we compare the human-annotated target spans for the same samples with the LLM outputs and rank the similarity of outputs to the aggregation of all the human responses using ${F1}_{M}$.
+For this task we use four LLMs: GPT-3.5 turbo checkpoint, Vicuna-13B ~\cite{vicuna2023}, Llama2-13B chat version~\cite{touvron2023llama}, and phi-2\footnote{https://huggingface.co/microsoft/phi-2}.
+To choose the best LLM and prompt, we compare the human-annotated target spans for the same samples with the LLM outputs and rank the similarity of outputs to the aggregation of all the human responses using ${F1}_{M}$.
 The prompts used in the experiment are as follows:

 \textit{\textbf{Prompt 1:}} \textit{Given the text highlight or underline parts of the text that mention or refer to the specific target.
 The target is sometimes not explicitly mentioned and you have to look for parts that implicitly refer to the target.}